The 15 Customer Success Metrics That Actually Matter

 Free trials are common in SaaS businesses, but any company can leverage a similar approach to driving growth.

-For example, If you run a grocery store, you might opt to give away free samples of a new product.
+Sample free trial conversion: If you run a grocery store, you might opt to give away free samples of a new product.
 In that case, you might measure how many customers who tried a free sample ended up buying the product.
 If 100 customers tried the free sample and 20 ended up purchasing it, that would mean you had a conversion rate of 20%.

 Success Metrics Dashboard

-After deciding which metrics to use as you measure customer success, you’ll need to find a place to track and view all of this data.
+After deciding which metrics to use as you measure customer success, I recommend finding a place to track and view all of this data.
 A customer success metrics dashboard is the ideal solution.
-There are several types of dashboards available, and we’ve listed a few below, including HubSpot’s Dashboard and Reporting software.

 Customer Support Dashboard Example

-HubSpot offers a powerful customer support dashboard.
+HubSpot offers a powerful customer support dashboard to track your customer success kpis

 Image Source